Terms and Conditions

 The Terms and Conditions below apply to The Language Gallery Canada in both Toronto and Vancouver.
 We have separate application forms, and separate terms and conditions for schools operated by our affiliates in the UK and Germany.

 The conditions below set out the Terms and Conditions of the relationship between you (the student) and us (The Language Gallery Canada, or “TLG Canada“ / “TLGC“).

 The minimum age for students at TLGC is 16 years old.
 For students who are under 18 in Toronto or 19 in Vancouver, parents or legal guardians are required to sign a Parental Consent Form.
 For more information, read our separate Guidelines & Policies section.

 You must read, understand and agree to the Terms and Conditions below.
 It is a condition of enrolment in our courses that you accept and agree to these Terms and Conditions.
 YOU SHOULD ASK FOR HELP IN YOUR OWN LANGUAGE, IF YOU NEED IT.
 IF YOU DO NOT UNDERSTAND, ACCEPT OR AGREE TO ANY PART OF THESE TERMS AND CONDITIONS, YOU SHOULD NOT ENROL IN OUR COURSES.

 1.1 Payments may be made by bank transfer, cheque, cash, or credit / debit card and must be received in full 14 days prior to the course start date.
 The registration fee must be paid immediately upon booking.
-A letter of acceptance will only be sent when the reg. fee has been received.
+A Letter of Acceptance will only be sent after full payment has been received.
 Bank details are provided on the invoice.
 All fees are payable in Canadian dollars.
 Students cannot start the course until any outstanding fees are paid in full.